 Some sites offer a complete service.
 You send them your window dimensions and they’ll send you an acrylic sheet cut to size plus sufficient magnetic glazing strips.

-Nigel’s Eco Store in Brighton quotes around £120 for PET for a medium window, which compares with £60/70 for the cheapest tape plus B&H acrylic.
+This tends to work out quite a bit more expensive, but is a one stop shop with everything delivered to your door.
+Nigel’s Eco Store in Brighton quotes around £120 for PET for a medium window, which compares with £70/80 if you buy the acrylic and tape separately.
 If you’re tempted, get exact dimensions and compare quotes.
 Beginners might like to go down this route first, with a couple of windows, and then branch out once they feel confident.